Sebazzz/sebazzz.github.io/_posts/2021-03-13-estimated-time-remaining-with-the-cr6-community-firmware.md

 ## Conclusion

-I hope this helps anyone, in looking for getting the remaining time on the print screen!
+I hope this helps anyone looking for getting the remaining time on the print screen!

 To download the CR-6 community firmware, [go to the home page on Github](https://github.com/CR6Community/Marlin/#readme).
 If you like to support the developers you can check the [credits section of the README](https://github.com/CR6Community/Marlin/#credits).